Bira/octopus-carnival/_posts/2022-11-22-goncharov.md

 traitorous villains and amoral mercenaries who think you're weak for having a conscience.

+Atonement from breaking the code usually takes the form of a dangerous mission to aid an oppressed community or fellow runner in trouble.

 [^1]: And who betrays you at the end.

 [^2]: Though I understand it was kinda moving in this direction in its latest